Skip to content

 What This Means for Position Sizing

-If your SL varies by trade, and your R is constant, your position size needs to adjust.
+If your SL varies by trade, and your risk per trade is constant, your position size needs to adjust.

-If you target a fixed dollar risk per trade — say $500 per trade — and your SL is 10 points, you're trading 5 contracts (assuming $100/point for NQ).
+The LS Model risks 1% per trade on evaluations and prop challenges, 0.5% on funded accounts.
+If that works out to $500 on this trade and your SL is 10 points, you're trading 5 contracts (at $100/point for NQ).
 If the SL is 20 points, you're trading 2.5 contracts for the same dollar risk.

-This is the correct way to maintain consistent R exposure: fix the dollar risk, let the position size float with the structural stop.
+This is the correct way to maintain consistent exposure: fix the percentage risk, let the position size float with the structural stop.
 Not the other way around.

 Traders who fix their position size and let the dollar risk float end up taking much larger losses on wide-stop trades than narrow-stop trades — the opposite of what they intended.

 Stop placement is one part of a complete trade plan.
-Read the exit structure post for how TP1, BE, and TP2 work from entry to session close.
-And if you haven't read What Is an iFVG?, start there — it explains the imbalance zone the stop is protecting.
+Read Why the LS Model Exits Once for the management from entry to close.
+And if you haven't read What Is a Bias Flip?, start there — it explains the reversal entry the stop is protecting.

 Past results do not guarantee future performance.
 Trading NQ futures involves significant risk of loss.